Nitro Circus

-Nitro Circus is an "action sport collective" led by Travis Pastrana, featuring his friends and him traveling around the world riding dirtbikes, BASE jumping, and performing stunts.
-Co-founded in 2003 by Pastrana, Nitro Circus has become a media company that produces television programming, documentaries and the Nitro Circus Live tour.
+Nitro Circus was an "action sport collective" led by Travis Pastrana, featuring his friends and him traveling around the world riding dirtbikes, BASE jumping, and performing stunts.
+Co-founded in 2003 by Pastrana, Nitro Circus became a media company that produces television programming, documentaries and the Nitro Circus Live tour.
 In 2016, the company introduced the Nitro World Games, an action sports competition designed around pushing progression in core action sports disciplines like FMX, BMX, skate and scooter.

 History

 DVDs

 The collective began by releasing 8 DVDs during the early 2000s.
 Good sales led to the creation of the television show.

 Television show

 Originally run as a 2006 miniseries on Fuel TV, it began running as an episodic reality television show on MTV that featured people performing various dangerous stunts.
 Nitro Circus officially debuted on February 8, 2009; Season 2 premiered on August 27, 2009.

 3D film

 Nitro Circus: The Movie 3D was released August 8, 2012 in the United States and November 15, 2012 in Australia and New Zealand for one week.

 Jim DeChamp suffered a serious back injury on June 29, 2011, while shooting for the 3D film.
 After undergoing surgery, his doctors indicated there was no spinal damage and that they expect him to make a full recovery.

 Damien Starkey and Paul Phillips, both ex-Puddle of Mudd members, scored the movie and provided the majority of the music.
 This was done through Starkey's company Give 2 Get Music.